57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 This approach can greatly reduce costs while maintaining the advantages of account abstraction.

 ## Conclusion
-Account abstraction provides Ethereum users with a more flexible and secure way to manage their accounts, Commitment to enhanced security.
+AA provides Ethereum users with a more flexible and secure way to manage their accounts.
+A commitment to enhanced security.
 The flexibility of private key management improves the user experience.
-The innovation of account abstraction is that it combines the best features of EOA and CA, Allows users to control their accounts more effectively without sacrificing security or functionality, such as social Recovery, easy integration into EOA wallets, and control of AA through EOA wallets.
-Of course, there are disadvantages to account abstraction, such as possible increased gas costs and the complexity of managing third-party tellers, but there are still ways to address these issues in order to provide better service to Ethereum users.
+The innovation of AA is that it combines the best features of EOA and CA, allowing users to control their accounts more effectively without sacrificing security or functionality, such as social Recovery, easy integration into EOA wallets, and control of AA through EOA wallets.
+Of course, there are disadvantages to account abstraction, such as possible increased gas costs and the complexity of managing third-party tellers, but, as described earlier, there are ways to address these issues to provide better service to Ethereum users.